agiza/stream-video-player/readme.txt

 == Changelog ==

+= 0.7.6 =
+* Now the video shows not only in single pages, as requested.
+* Fixed the HD button initialization, so you can check the FLA and change your skin in Flash.
+* An issue with the skins URL fixed
+* An issue with the logo options fixed

 = 0.7.5 =
 * Fix to de wmode in the Flash Embed
 * Changes to prepare the EMBED option
-* Ddding the crossdomain.xml to prepere for the EMBED option
+* Adding the crossdomain.xml to prepere for the EMBED option

 = 0.7.4 =
 * Conditional comments fix.